EDUCBA Logo

 The RIGHT function syntax or formula has the below-mentioned arguments:

-• Text: It is the text string that contains the characters where you want to extract them.
+• Text: The text string contains the characters where you want to extract them.

-• num_chars: It is the number of characters from the RIGHT side of the text string you want to extract.
+• num_chars: The number of characters from the RIGHT side of the text string you want to extract.

 Extract a Substring in Excel Using RIGHT Function